 Our choice to smile or grumble is controlled by our personal choice power.
 It’s true that “stuff” happens every day, but how we respond to that stuff is entirely in our circle of control.
 We are influenced by the people and circumstances in our life and our response to them is a choice.
 Believing that we have a choice and control is the first step toward personal efficacy and empowerment.

 One of my jobs as a parent is to get myself out of the job before my child is an adult.
 I expect that he or she will have the personal strength to handle what life dishes out each day.
-Teaching our children to think positively and proactively when it comes to learning academics, sports, hobbies, relationships, etc.. can help them to recognize the power they have over their circumstances.
+Teaching our children to think positively and proactively when it comes to life events, academics, sports, hobbies, or relationships, etc. can help them to recognize the power they have over their circumstances.

-Heart – Assume the best in people.
+🔵 Heart – Assume the best in people.

-🔴 Body – Make lunch the night before so that its ready and right for a healthy lifestyle.
+🔴 Body – Make lunch the night before so that it’s ready and right for a healthy lifestyle.

 🟢 Soul – Spend time in the classroom of silence to reflect on the day and consider ways to make tomorrow terrific.

 A positive and powerful approach to life is infectious.
-If someone calls me a knucklehead and I respond with, “you are brilliant and beautiful”, it can stop them in their tracks and help them to realize that their negativity is pointless in the face of positivity.
-It doesn’t mean to be Pollyanna about things, but adding a negative to a negative only leads to more negative.
+If someone calls me a knucklehead and I respond with, “you are brilliant and beautiful”, I can stop them in their tracks and help them to realize that their negativity is pointless in the face of positivity.
+It doesn’t mean to always be Pollyanna about things, but adding a negative to a negative only leads to more negative.
 Adding a positive to a negative reverses things in a positive direction.
 It’s fascinating to see a grouch put on a smile when someone with a positive disposition gets in their way.

 The See – Do – Get Model